 Mr Green stopped paying a consolidation loan when his hours were cut.
 He didn’t reply to the Claim form because he wasn’t sure what to do.
 He thinks he can afford to pay £70 a month.

-Next Steps Mr Green needs to make an application to pay in installments – this is called “varying the CCJ”.
+If more than 14 days has passed, Mr Green needs to make an application to pay in installments – this is called “varying the CCJ”.
 To do this he has to complete Form N245 which he can get from his local county court.
 This will cost £50, but as Mr Green has a low income he can apply for this to be reduced.
 National Debtline have a fact sheet that describes how to vary a court order.
 If Mr Green isn’t sure what amounts to put on the form, eg for housekeeping, or how much he can afford to pay each month, then he should call National Debtline.

 Ms Red – has a lot of debts and isn’t sure what she can afford